James Maslow: 2015–2020: Solo career

-Also in 2014, Maslow was cast in the 2015 Lifetime television movie Seeds of Yesterday in the leading role of Bart Foxworth.
 He released his first single "Lies" on July 24, 2015.
 He has also released another single called "Circles" on October 23, 2015.
 In addition, he has two covers, "Cheerleader" and "One Call Away" available for purchase on iTunes.
 In 2017, Maslow debuted his solo album titled, How I Like It from which he has highlighted the single by the same name.
 Towards the end of 2017, James collaborated with director Joshua Schultz for his music video for the song "Who Knows", off his "How I Like It" debut album.
-In 2018, Maslow competed in the first American season of Celebrity Big Brother where he was evicted on day 24.

 In 2018, Maslow released new singles "Falling" and "All Day".

-Most recently, on April 26, 2019, Maslow released "Love U Sober", and announced that he is about to start releasing more singles.
+Most recently, on April 26, 2019, Maslow released "Love U Sober" and announced that he is about to start releasing more singles.